 We work with Colorado Mountain Medical’s obstetric gynecologists to ensure patients comfort, care and safety.
-Our partnership with Howard Head Sports Medicine pelvic health therapists are available to work with you during pregnancy to manage discomfort that may accompany your changing body.
+The Vail Health childbirth team includes registered nurses, obstetricians, neonatal nurse practitioners and the Vail Babies Nurse Navigator in the care of healthy babies and NICU patients.
+Our Howard Head Sports Medicine pelvic health therapists are available to work with you during pregnancy to manage discomfort that may accompany your changing body.
 In addition, they can provide therapy in the early post-partum phase to help you return to activity quickly and safely.

 Vail Health's mission is to bring premier obstetric and neonatal care to the Vail Valley and surrounding communities.
 Our Family Birth Center is state-of-the-art, designed to deliver health care services in a relaxing and attractive setting.
 Philosophically oriented to our patients' and their families' needs, we focus on partnering with them to provide optimal family-centered care.